Growing Citrus in Perth

 Best Citrus Varieties for Perth

-- Imperial: Australia's favourite mandarin.
+Australia's favourite mandarin and the best choice for Perth.
 Easy to peel, sweet, with few seeds.
 Fruits from May to July.
-Compact tree (2-3 metres), excellent for smaller gardens.
+Compact tree (2 to 3 metres), excellent for smaller gardens.
+Imperial is an Australian-bred variety that performs reliably across Perth.
+Afourer mandarin is an alternative with deeper colour and virtually no seeds, fruiting slightly later (July to September).

-Other Citrus Worth Growing
+Other Varieties Worth Growing

-Planting Citrus in Perth
+Planting Citrus in Perth's Sandy Soil

 Plant citrus in autumn (April to May) or spring (September to October).
 Autumn planting is slightly better in Perth because the roots establish during the mild, wet winter before facing summer heat.
+Avoid planting in the peak of summer (December to February) when heat stress and water demands are at their highest.

 Site Selection